danraman/one2onetool/README.md

 5) Double click  data_flow running job and you see the stages of the deployment.
 Plese monitor the stages.

 Note:-

+Yesterday I have tried to create 2 loadbalancer as per the project requirement and i had some issue due to this job will run bit long in " Deploy Amazon ECS tast Definition" stage, Pls adjust.

    LoadBalancer Url to view the deployment status:-